 Citizens who have visited public offices more than once have said that they have noticed a change in services since SEMA began its deployment, noting that service providers are more friendly and welcoming.
 As a result, citizens feel more comfortable when visiting public service providers and also like that their voices are heard, because they can rate the services they have just received at the institution rather than taking the time to talk to a public officer who may be involved with a case or not have influence over the institution: “I think this service will help people to get what they want from the offices they visit.”

 What public service providers say.

-In addition to this, 100% of the institutions have placed the reports on notice boards around their institutions so that citizens who visit the institution can see how other citizens have rated the services that they have received from the given public institution.
+In addition to this, almost all of the institutions have placed the reports on notice boards around their institutions so that citizens who visit the institution can see how other citizens have rated the services that they have received from the given public institution.
 This allows for public institutions to monitor the quality of services that they provide and to be more accountable to the citizens they serve.

 What about the trainees who collect all the citizen feedback?

 SEMA has so far trained 46 university students to talk to citizens about their experiences at public offices.
 Through the traineeship program, we have helped prepare these young professionals to learn about the issues at public institutions, become experienced researchers and step into the workforce.

 The initial traineeship impact survey identified that trainees(formerly known as volunteers) generally improved their soft skills (communication, leadership, critical thinking, teamwork and work ethic) in the course of SEMA’s operations.
 This in turn improved their chance of employment.
 70% of the trainees believed that their chances of getting employed increased a lot after volunteering with SEMA while 30% indicated that their chances increased a little.